gaddyh/nbnpf-chat/README.md

 # NbN Patients & Families Chat

 A grounded medication information chatbot for the **NbN (Neuroscience-based Nomenclature) Patients & Families** drug corpus.
-Patients ask natural-language questions about their medications; the system answers using **only** curated NbN P&F source material — no hallucination, no outside knowledge.
+Patients ask natural-language questions about their medications; the system answers using **only** curated NbN P&F source material — designed to minimize unsupported answers and outside-knowledge leakage.

 > The Neuroscience-based Nomenclature (NbN) is an initiative aimed at updating the classification of psychiatric medication.

 ## Why this exists

 LLMs are good at sounding confident, which is dangerous in a medical context.
-This project constrains the LLM to a narrow role: **rephrase curated evidence, nothing more.** The architecture makes grounding visible — every answer links back to the exact source field and drug ID it was drawn from.
+This project constrains the LLM to a narrow role: **interpret and rephrase only the supplied curated evidence.** The architecture makes grounding visible — every answer links back to the exact source field and drug ID it was drawn from.

 ## How it works